WebPraktikos/universal-resume/README.md

 Multiple Pages Demo: https://universal-resume-pages.netlify.com/
 Mobile Demo: https://www.responsinator.com/?url=https%3A%2F%2Funiversal-resume-pages.netlify.com%2F

-**Note:** Licensed under CC BY-NC-SA 4.
-In short, your may use it for your résumé, but not for a commercial project.
+**Note:** Licensed under CC NC-SA 1.0.
+In short, your may use it for your résumé, but not for commercial purposes.

 **How to print or save it as PDF?**
 Right-click → Print.